 Most parents assume that because we can smell sweaty feet or notice greasy hair, that our children will as well.
 Unfortunately, it often doesn’t work that way, and many kids need multiple lessons on this important component of personal care.

-According to Dr. Andy Bernstein, a pediatrician at Chicago-area North Suburban Pediatrics and a spokesperson for the American Academy of Pediatrics, parents should start teaching personal hygiene early, “with lessons on the importance of washing hands before eating or after going to the bathroom, or of brushing teeth in the morning and before bed.
+According to Dr. Andy Bernstein, a pediatrician and a spokesperson for the American Academy of Pediatrics, parents should start teaching personal hygiene early, “with lessons on the importance of washing hands before eating or after going to the bathroom, or of brushing teeth in the morning and before bed.
 As they get into their tween years, showering, brushing hair, and using deodorant should be rolled into those habits.”

-While poor personal hygiene can affect a tween’s overall health—for instance, making a child more prone to infections or rashes—the social consequences can hurt even more.
+While poor personal hygiene can affect a middle schooler’s overall health — for instance, making a child more prone to infections or rashes — the social consequences can hurt even more.